Codeception/Codeception/docs/reference/Configuration.md

 ## Config Templates (dist)

-To provide same configuration templates for development team you can creare `codeception.dist.yml` config which will be loaded before `codeception.yml`.
-Dist config will provide shared options whil local `codeception.yml` will override them per user basis.
-This way `codeception.yml` should be ignored by VCS system.
+To provide the same configuration template for your development team, you can create a `codeception.dist.yml` config file, which will be loaded before `codeception.yml`.
+The dist config provides shared options, while local `codeception.yml` files override them on a per-installation basis.
+Therefore, `codeception.yml` should be ignored by your VCS system.

-For suite configuration template configs are also availble.
-Rename `suitename.suite.yml` to `suitename.dist.yml` to make a dist config.
+Config templates can also be used for suite configuration, by creating a `suitename.suite.dist.yml` file.

 Configuration loading order: